p2pu/InventFest/STEAM Tent/STEAM-Module-02-Community Activity.markdown

 2. Ask participants to present their findings in a demonstration.

-3. After completing their experiment, ask participants to tell the story of the experiment from the point-of-view of the sensor.
-How did the sensor feel?
-How did it know what was true?

-4. Take a video of the event and post it below.
+3. Take a video of the event and post it below.